northeastern-web/kernl-ui-blade/README.md

 #### `x-kernl-interior-navigation.base` Props

 - `title` - Title for navigation
-- `title-url` - (optional) Url for navigation
+- `title-url` - (optional) URL for navigation
 - `links` - Array of navigation items.
 Supports child navigation via `children` key.
 Navigation items can have the following attributes:
-  - `text` - Text for navigation item
+  - `text` - Text for the navigation item
-  - `href` - Url for navigation item
+  - `href` - URL for the navigation item
-  - `active` - Sets navigation item as active.
+  - `active` - Sets the navigation item as active.
 Default is `false`
-  - `children` - Child navigation for navigation items.
+  - `children` - Child navigation for navigation items
-  - `expandable` - Sets whether the child navigation can be expandable/collapsible.
+  - `expandable` - Sets whether the child navigation can be expanded/collapsed.
 Applies when `children` is used.
-Default is `false`.
+Default is `false`
   - `expanded` - Sets whether the child navigation is expanded or not by default.
 Applies when `expandable` is used.
-Default is `false`.
+Default is `false`

 Any additional classes or attributes you put on the `base` component will be passed through the root div component.